Topology Aware Deep Learning for Wireless Network Optimization: Numerical Experiments

-Our proposed method is more suited with this problem data, as evidenced by the loss and accuracy curve in the plot in~\cref{fig:loss}.
-The data was taken when training the model on grid topology networks, which is generally more difficult for the model to differentiate.
-Loss is a differentiable metric showing how the model is doing with the provided training and evaluation data while the accuracy depicts the general soundness of the model's capability.
-We can observe that the descent of loss happens at a higher slope and generally a few epochs earlier than the other studied methods, despite using identical learning rate and batch size settings.
+The training loss and the prediction accuracy of the proposed method and the SAGECONV are illustrated in~\cref{fig:loss}.
+The data was taken when training the model on 30-node datasets with a mixed number of demands, which is generally more difficult for the model to differentiate and also its size is commonly encountered in the application.
+We can observe that for our method, the descent of loss and the ascent of prediction accuracy happens at a higher slope and generally a few epochs earlier than the other studied method, despite using similarly tuned learning rate and batch size settings.
+These indicate that our proposed method is more suited with this problem data.